Bablu8993/flipkart/README.md

 * Ruby version 2.5.1
 * Rails version 5.1.0

+* We are running our rails server on

+          localhost:3002

 * Make clone of application in your local machine run the following command in terminal